Vaginal intra-epithelial neoplasia (VAIN)

 The full thickness of the surface layer of the vagina is affected.

-Although VAIN 3 is also known as carcinoma in situ, it isn't cancer of the vagina.
-With all three grades of VAIN, only a small area of the vagina may be affected by abnormal changes or there may be several areas of the vagina affected by a mixture of grades of VAIN.
+Although VAIN 3 is also known as carcinoma in situ, it is not cancer of the vagina.
+With all three grades of VAIN, only a small area of the vagina may be affected by abnormal changes.
+Or there may be several areas of the vagina affected by a mixture of grades of VAIN.

 VAIN is not cancer, but it does cause some cells of the vagina to change.
-If the cell changes are mild (VAIN 1), treatment may not be needed as this will often return to normal.
-You will, however, have the area checked regularly by your doctor.
+If the cell changes are mild (VAIN 1), treatment may not be needed as it will often return to normal.
+But you will have the area checked regularly by your doctor.

 If changes are more severe (VAIN 2 or VAIN 3), you may be advised to have treatment.
 The aim of treatment is to prevent cancer developing, while keeping unwanted effects to a minimum.

 The type of treatment that's most appropriate for you will depend on a number of factors, including:

 how abnormal the cells are (the estimated risk of cancer developing)